PelionIoT/meta-mbl/docs/pr-guidelines.md

 Before you create a pull request from a branch, each commit on the branch should be a logically self contained change and each commit message should
 have:
-* a subject and body conforming to [these guidelines][commit-message-guidelines];
+* A subject and body conforming to [these guidelines][commit-message-guidelines].
-* references for any relevant bugs, issues or tickets.
+* References for any relevant bugs, issues or tickets.

 Once a pull request has been made, it must be reviewed before being accepted.
-If further changes are required once the pull request has been made, these changes must be related to the original subject of the pull request.
-Even small changes in the same files that do not relate to the subject of the pull request must be made in a different pull request.
-There are two allowed processes for making changes to a pull request:
+If a reviewer requests changes to a pull request, they will probably do so using GitHub's review tool, which allows adding review comments for individual lines of code.
+Please:
+* Respond to every comment, even if the response is just a "thumbs up" emoji (which means "I agree and will make the requested change.").
+* Do not mark review comments as "resolved" - leave that to the person who left the comment.
+* Do not reply to a review comment indicating that you have made a change until you have actually pushed that change to the pull request branch.
+* Do not make additional changes that are not related to the original purpose of the PR.

+To make changes to a pull request branch we have two allowed processes:

 ### 1. Squash Flow: When the pull request initially contains a single commit